The Early Stages of Falling in Love

 Posted Mar 20, 2012 | Reviewed by Lybi Ma

 There's nothing quite as exhilarating as the early stages of a romantic relationship.
 Just the thought that you may have found your one-and-only can be so thrilling.
 But, the early stages of falling in love can be as frustrating as they are wonderful.
 Your new love life may consume your energy, focus, and time to the point where everything else going on in your life may feel like a rude intrusion.
 You can't stop thinking about your lover.
 You get up and go to sleep obsessing about the relationship and what your future will look like together.

 With all of the hormone changes and fears going on inside of you, it is no wonder you may feel exhausted in the early stages of falling in love.
 I've heard several people say that they can't wait until the honeymoon period is over so that they can get some rest.
-It's no wonder that some of you may rush to seal the relationship deal, just to put an end to these uncomfortable feelings.
+It's no wonder that some people may rush to seal the relationship deal, just to put an end to these uncomfortable feelings.

-Hardy persons arm themselves with knowledge.
+Hardy individuals arm themselves with knowledge.
 They approach new experiences as a chance to learn something new about themselves (the hardy attitude of challenge), and learn what they can to cope effectively with stressful situations (the hardy attitude of control).
 Indeed, the early stages of falling in love are stressful.
-The following recommendations will help you to navigate the falling in love stage more smoothly, so that you can treasure this very special time in your life.
+The following recommendations can help you to navigate the falling in love stage more smoothly, so that you can treasure this very special time in your life.